cuihenggang/geeps/README.md

 You can run Caffe distributedly across a cluster of machines with GeePS.
 In this section, we will show you the steps to run Caffe's CIFAR-10 example on two machines.

-All commands in this part is executed from the `apps/caffe` directory:
+All commands in this section are executed from the `apps/caffe` directory:

 ```
 cd apps/caffe